fonk-apps/fonk-examples/guestbook/faas/fission/python/Readme.md

 * Adding a route and testing your API with `curl`

 ## Creating an environment
-Fission.io has the notion of [environments](https://docs.fission.io/0.9.2/usage/package/) within which functions run.
-More or less, an environment is based on a container image and when an environment is created, Fission.io will manage a pool of containers based on that image within which functions can be injected.
+[Fission](http://fission.io) has the notion of [environments](https://docs.fission.io/0.9.2/usage/package/) within which functions run.
+More or less, an environment is based on a container image and when an environment is created, Fission will manage a pool of containers based on that image within which functions can be injected.

-For certain languages, an image upon which an environment is based can be used to as a build facility a function as well where external libraries or packages are managed.
+For certain languages, an image, upon which an environment is based, can be used as a build facility for a function.
+This image is also where external libraries, or packages, are managed.

 To create a fresh Python environment capable of building functions: